Ximene Trencavel-10 June 1355

 John took Thierry towards his own tent with the intention of keeping him under surveillance.

-The Earl offered accomodation to Payne and asked Piers to make the necessary arrangements.
+The Earl offered accommodation to Payne and asked Piers to make the necessary arrangements.
 They hurried away into the darkness.

 John had a sudden thought.
 ‘Are you hungry, Thierry?’